ibm-cloud-docs/gateway-appliance/order-byoa.md

   ![Confirm setup](images/byog-3.png "Confirm setup")

-## Installing an Operating System on the Gateway
+## Installing an operating system on the gateway

 To install an operating system on the Gateway, perform the following procedure: